acenturyandabit/polymorph/docs/savesources/savesources.md

 ## Methods
 You can implement any number of the following methods, if not all of them.

-- async this.hook(): Sync the existing document with the one in the savesource (if necessary).
+- async this.hook(sourceData): Sync the existing document with the one in the savesource (if necessary).
 Then:
     - If you do not handle live sync (e.g. a local storage), get ready to handle polymorph_core.on('userSave',(data)=>{});
     - If you do handle live sync (e.g. through a database), get ready to handle polymorph_core.on('updateItemSave',(id)=>{}).
 This will be called once polymorph_core is satisfied that the item has been updated.
         - Additionally, fire polymorph_core.fire('updateItemRemote',{d:id}) when you recieve and post an update. polymorph_core will keep track of updateItemRemote and updateItemSave to ensure there are no infinite loops.
-- async this.unhook(): Unsync the existing document, so that you don't respond to all the triggers you do above.
+- async this.unhook(sourcedata): Unsync the existing document, so that you don't respond to all the triggers you do above.
-- async this.pullAll(): Get a complete copy of the data from storage, and return it.
+- async this.pullAll(sourceData): Get a complete copy of the data from storage, and return it.
-- async this.pushAll(data): Push a complete copy of the data to storage.
+- async this.pushAll(sourceData,data): Push a complete copy of the data to storage.
 This is only called by the dialog, but you can use it for internal operations too.

 This is a little tricky to get right the first time - if you need help or inspiration, check out localforage2.js.